 And that's all there is to the Data Collector Project.
 It's up to the user to use this project as a base to create much larger projects.
 You can easily make a volt meter using this project by turning off the Random number generator in the Arduino and reading the Analog Pins.
 Also, reformat the textBox display that it shows in decimal instead of the Hexadecimal display.

 10 APPENDIX I

-List of Abbreviations and Acronyms

-EPT Earth People Technology
+EPT

-FIFO First In - First Out
+FIFO

-FTDI Future Technology Device International
+FTDI

-HSP Hyper Serial Port
+- HSP Hyper Serial Port

-I2C Inter-Integrated Circuit
+- I2C Inter-Integrated Circuit

-JTAG Joint Test Action Group
+- JTAG Joint Test Action Group

-PC Personal Computer
+- PC Personal Computer

-CPLD Complex Programmable Logic Device
+- CPLD Complex Programmable Logic Device

-USB Universal Serial Bus
+- USB Universal Serial Bus

 APPENDIX II

 Details of the Intel 5M570 CPLD